+Alaska is in the midst of a beer boom with a surge in breweries and craft and micro brew production.
 Alaskans have always loved their saloons and suds.
-But for the longest time, brewing here was relegated to homemade laboratories in beer lovers’ basements or garages.
+But for the longest time, brewing here in Alaska was relegated to homemade laboratories in beer lovers’ basements or garages.
 Brewing was a niche business at best and dominated by the famous flavors and iconic labels of Alaska Brewing Co. in Juneau.

-Today, there are breweries and tasting rooms in every major Alaska town (Anchorage, Fairbanks, Juneau, Palmer, Wasilla and Eagle River), and even many smaller communities (Haines to Hoonah to Homer to Healy, Skagway to Soldotna to Seward to Sitka).
-Alaska-made beers are proudly served on tap in restaurants and bars across Alaska, the Pacific Northwest and even beyond; some are even sold in bottles, cans and kegs around the state.
+Today, there are breweries and beer tasting rooms in every major Alaska town (Anchorage, Fairbanks, Juneau, Palmer, Wasilla and Eagle River), and even many smaller communities (Haines to Hoonah to Homer to Healy, Skagway to Soldotna to Seward to Sitka).
+“Alaska-made” beers are proudly served on tap in restaurants and bars across Alaska, the Pacific Northwest and even beyond; some are even sold in bottles, cans and kegs around the state.
 The 2015 Brewers Association’s State Craft Beer Sales & Production credited Alaska with 27 craft breweries ranking us 35th in the nation.
-Perhaps more impressive is our 5.3 breweries per capita/100,000 (8th in the nation) which produced 12.7 gallons of beer (4th in the nation).
+Perhaps more impressive is our 5.3 breweries per 100,000 people (8th highest penetration in the nation) which produced 12.7 gallons of beer per capita (4th in the nation).

-Alaska Brewing Co. is still the most recognizable Alaska-made beer; its Alaska Amber is pretty much the unofficial state beer.
-Midnight Sun Brewing Co., Anchorage Brewing Company and Kassik’s Kenai Brewery create some of the state’s most respected, sought-after and award-winning beers, per aficionados at beeradvocate.com, Yelp!
-Users, and Alaskans who love beer.
+Alaska Brewing Co is still the most recognizable Alaska-made beer; its Alaska Amber is pretty much the unofficial state beer.
+Midnight Sun Brewing Co., Anchorage Brewing Company and Kassik’s Kenai Brewery create some of the state’s most respected, sought-after and award-winning beers according to aficionados at beeradvocate.com, Yelp and your typical Alaskan who loves beer.

 Popular Alaska restaurants like Moose’s Tooth/Bear Tooth (Anchorage), Silver Gulch Brewing (Fairbanks), Glacier Brewhouse (Anchorage), Denali Brewing Co.
 (Talkeetna) and 49th State Brewing Co.
 (Healy/Denali Park and Anchorage) serve a bevy of house-made brews to complement their food.
 Or is it the other way around?